longkey1/lnkr/README.md

 ```

 ### unlink
 Remove all links from the filesystem.
+This will also remove all link paths from the GitExclude file.

 ```bash
 lnkr unlink